Q: How do I get a no-cost COVID-19 test?

 Q: What does the COVID-19 test involve?

 A: When you arrive for your scheduled appointment you will be asked a few questions to confirm that El Camino Health has accurate information on you.
 The Santa Clara County Public Health Department requires El Camino Health to collect minimum demographic information.
 During the test, a short, half-inch swab will be used inside your nose to collect a specimen for testing.
 If your result is positive, you will receive a phone call with further directions.
-If your result is negative you will be notified either by phone, mail or via El Camino Health’s secure patient portal called MyCare.
+If your result is negative you will be notified either by mail or via El Camino Health’s secure patient portal called MyCare.

 Q: I don’t have insurance, is there a cost to me?